-Strategic risks cover external and internal factors that can impact AIG Life's ability to meet its current business plan and also to position itself for achieving on-going growth and value creation.
+Strategic risks cover external and internal factors that can affect AIG Life's ability to meet its current business plan and to position itself for achieving growth and value creation.
 This includes changes in the external environment including regulatory, economic environment, competitive landscape or the way people (customers or staff) behave.
-It can also be due to poor internal decision making and management or due to loss of reputation and franchise value.
+It can also be due to poor internal decision-making and management or due to loss of reputation and franchise value.